Worldwide/Russia: Update on Visa Suspensions for Russian and Belarusian Nationals

 Denmark

-- UPDATE OCTOBER 5, 2022: The Danish Embassy in Moscow is closed for all types of visa and residence permit applications.
+- Consular posts.
+The Danish Embassy in Moscow is closed for all types of visa and residence permit applications.
 This includes submitting biometrics for residence permit applications.
 Affected applicants will need to apply for Danish visas at other Danish consular posts until the Embassy reopens.

-- Denmark’s visa service provider in Russia has temporarily suspended the submission of biometric data and issuance of entry visas.
-It is not yet clear whether individuals with pending applications (who already submitted biometric data) will still be permitted to collect their entry visa if approved.
+- Visa service provider.
+Denmark’s visa service provider in Russia has suspended the submission of biometric data and issuance of entry visas.
 Although work permit applications can still be submitted on behalf of Russian citizens, government processing will remain on hold until biometric data is submitted.
 Schengen visa holders can still submit biometrics in Denmark; Russian citizens with long-term residence in another country can submit their biometric data in their country of residence; other travelers do not have an alternative option to submit biometrics.

 Estonia

-- UPDATE APRIL 17, 2023: Estonia is not issuing digital nomad visas for Russian and Belarussian citizens.
+- Digital Nomad Visas.
+Estonia is not issuing digital nomad visas for Belarusian or Russian nationals.

 Finland

-- UPDATE OCTOBER 3, 2022: Effective September 29, Russian citizens with valid Schengen visas are not permitted to enter Finland for tourism or transit purposes (for transit to other Schengen Area countries).
-Entry remains permitted to Russian citizens holding residence permits issued by Finland, EU or European Economic Area Member States, or Switzerland; and to Russian citizens holding a long-term D visa issued by a Schengen Area country.
-Other exemptions are listed here.
+- Other permits.
+Entry remains permitted to Russian nationals holding residence permits issued by Finland, European Union (EU) Member States, European Economic Area (EEA) Member States, or Switzerland; and to Russian citizens holding a long-term D visa issued by a Schengen Area country.

-- UPDATE AUGUST 30, 2022: Effective September 1, Finnish consular posts in Russia will reduce available tourist visa filing appointments to 100 from 200, and other visa filing appointments (work, studies or family purposes) to 400 from 800.
-This measure will also affect biometric submission for all schemes.
-Though this is still a large number of appointments, the reduced spots may require earlier booking and careful work start planning.
+- Visa appointments.
+Effective September 1, 2022, Finnish consular posts in Russia reduced available tourist visa filing appointments to 100 (down from 200), and other visa filing appointments (work, studies or family purposes) to 400 (down from 800).
+This measure also affects biometric submission for all schemes.

 France